lena-kilian/lena-kilian.github.io/abm/index.md

 In a similar manner, once an agent has stored 150 units, the they will regurtitate 50 units onto the point in they environment they stand on.
 These units will become available for other agents to `eat` if they land on said point in the environment.

+# NEED TO CHANGE FUNCTION NAME!!!
+### NEED TO CHANGE FUNCTION NAME!!!
 ```
     def eat(self):
         if self.environment[self.y_position][self.x_position] > 10: